replit/codemirror-vim/README.md

-# CM5 vim mode for CM6
+# Vim keybindings for CM6

 ## Installation